amirshams8/amirshams8/README.md

 ### what i'm actually building

-**JarvisMinI** — a two-phone Android agent system.
+**Agent J** — a two-phone Android agent system.
 Phone A runs a Python agent loop with ADB, OCR, and multi-AI routing (Gemini → ChatGPT → Claude).
 Phone B runs a Claude bridge.
 The whole thing orchestrates real UI automation: opening apps, reading screens, copying and pasting, summarising — no emulator, no desktop, just two physical phones and Termux.

 > 30+ sessions in.
 CoordScaler for device-agnostic coordinates. n8n orchestration layer.
 Self-heal pipeline.
 Still not done.